 - or if the patient is in a unit where there is a COVID-19 outbreak.

 - One accompanying person can be with a patient in the emergency room, or two people in the case of a newborn or a child.

 For patients with appointments:

-For the Family Birthing Center:
+For the Family Birthing Centre:

-To be designated as a visitor and/or caregiver
+To be designated as a caregiver

-Speak with the patient's charge nurse to be designated as a visitor and/or caregiver.
+Speak with the patient's charge nurse to be designated as a caregiver.
 To do so, call 613-746-4621 and press 0.
 Tell our operator the name of your loved one and ask to speak to their charge nurse.

 There are certain exceptions that allow for the presence of a loved one outside of the established schedule or if they are not fully vaccinated: